-Inspection Reports (IRs) were issued by Office of Accountant General (Audit), Sikkim to audited PRI authorities with a copy of each to the State Government.
+Inspection Reports (IRs) were issued by the office of the Accountant General (Audit), Sikkim to audited PRI authorities with a copy of each to the State Government.
 PRI authorities were required to comply with the observations contained in the IRs and rectify the defects and omissions and report their compliance within four weeks from the date of issue of IRs.
 Important audit findings were processed for inclusion in the Annual Technical Inspection Report (ATIR).

-The details of outstanding IRs and paragraphs in respect of PRIs, as of 31 March 2016 are shown in Table 1.4
+The details of outstanding IRs and paragraphs in respect of PRIs as of 31 March 2017 are shown in Table 1.4